dotnet/aspnetcore/specs/TransportProtocols.md

 Long Polling is a server-to-client half-transport, so it is always paired with HTTP Post.
 It requires a connection already be established using the `[endpoint-base]/negotiate` endpoint.

 Long Polling requires that the client poll the server for new messages.
 Unlike traditional polling, if there are no messages available, the server will simply block the request waiting for messages to be dispatched.
 At some point, the server, client or an upstream proxy will likely terminate the connection, at which point the client should immediately re-send the request.
 Long Polling is the only transport that allows a "reconnection" where a new request can be received while the server believes an existing request is in process.
 This can happen because of a time out.
-When this happens, the existing request is immediately terminated with an empty result (even if messages are available) and the new request replaces it as the active poll request.
+When this happens, the existing request is immediately terminated with status code `204 No Content`.
+Any messages which have already been written to the existing request will be flushed and considered sent.

 Since there is such a long round-trip-time for messages, given that the client must issue a request before the server can transmit a message back, Long Polling responses contain batches of multiple messages.
 Also, in order to support browsers which do not support XHR2, which provides the ability to read binary data, there are two different modes for the polling transport.